 The PCA analysis was done using the data of seed germination and growth-related variables such as germination percentage (GP), mean germination time (MGT), germination index (GI), germination rate index (GRI), seedling vigour index (SVI), leaf area (LA), aerial and underground fresh (AFW and UFW) and dry weight (ADW and UDW) obtained from six treatments with four replications (Fig. 5.).
-The PCA showed revealed that the variables were correlated with the principal component value of 96.60% (PC1 - 87.57% and PC2 - 9.03%).
-The variables that were obtained from seed treatment of Azospirillum sp7 (T2) and PPFM TNAU1 (T3) strains were located in the right side of the scoring plot, showing positive correlation between the components.
-However_On the centrary, variables of the control treatment, central (T1)were located in the bottom left quarter of the scoring plot in PCs (Fig. 5A).
-In leading plot, The plant growth variables were influenced positively influenced by PGPR strain inoculation, positioned at the right side of the plot (Fig. 5B).
+The PCA showed that the variables were correlated with the principal component value of 96.60 % (PC1 - 87.57 % and PC2 - 9.03 %).
+The variables obtained from seed treatment of Azospirillum sp7 (T2) and PPFM TNAU1 (T3) strains were located in the right side of the scoring plot, showing positive correlation between the components.
+However, variables of the control treatment (T1) were located in the bottom left quarter of the scoring plot in PCs (Fig. 5A).
+The plant growth variables were positively influenced by PGPR strain inoculation, at the right side of the plot (Fig. 5B).
 PCA results confirmed that PGPR strain inoculation positively influenced the germination traits and growth characters, while mean germination time was least correlated with the inoculation of different PGPR strains.
-Results from PCA recorded that the treatment Azospirillum sp7 (T2) strain, which is located in the right end of the second quadrant, which detailed that PGPR inoculation improved germination efficiency and seedling growth traits.
+Results from PCA recorded that the treatment Azospirillum sp7 (T2) strain, located in the right side of first quadrant is the best treatment followed by the treatment PPFM TNAU1 (T3), located in the right end of the second quadrant, which detailed that PGPR inoculation improved germination efficiency and seedling growth traits.